Funerals are now allowed in church again although with a limit of 30 mourners and social distancing in place.

-A funeral service gathers friends and family together to mark the end of a person’s earthly life and commends them into God’s safe keeping.
-Through a series of prayers, hymns, readings and probably a tribute the funeral gives family and friends the opportunity to remember their loved one, give thanks for that person’s life and express their grief.
+A funeral service gathers friends and family together to mark the end of a person’s earthly life in order to commend that person into God’s safe keeping.
+Through a series of prayers, hymns, readings, and probably a tribute, the funeral gives family and friends the opportunity to remember their loved one, give thanks for that person’s life and express their grief.

 In the first instance please contact a local funeral director who will then liaise with us here at St John’s.

-In the days following on from the funeral we will be pleased to visit you if you would like us to, and we hold an annual ‘Living with Loss’ service in November every year that you might like to attend.
+In the days following on from the funeral we will be pleased to visit you if you would like us to.
+We hold an annual ‘Living with Loss’ service that you might like to attend.

 Making a Will

 The Church encourages people to make a Will for reasons of good personal financial management, pastoral care and the teaching of Christian stewardship.
 Often when someone has supported their local church through many years they are pleased to know that their gift can continue to make a difference for years to come.
 Our parish is grateful for the heritage passed down to us and we want to pass the church on in sound condition to future generations.
 A legacy can often help a project to get started or encourage the PCC to be bold in their plans.
 It is best if the legacy is not restrictive in purpose.
 For example it may be worded “To the vicar and church wardens of the Parish of St John’s Weston for the general purposes of the parish”